ddurieux/whisper_translate/README.md

 ### Windows

 * install [VB-Audio](https://vb-audio.com/Cable/) in case you want translate streaming video and not only your microphone
-* manage in "app volume and device preferences" in windows settings to put firefox video into *Cable Input (VB-Audio Virtual Cable)*
+* manage in "app volume and device preferences" in windows settings to put your browser video into *Cable Input (VB-Audio Virtual Cable)*